bmerry/sunsniff/README.md

 - Change the offsets used for `grid_power`, `inverter_power`, `load_power`.
   This makes no difference on my inverter, but may give you more correct values if you have additional connections.
+- Hopefully fix the kWh sensors to include the upper 32 bits, so that they can support values above 32767 kWh (untested).

 ### 0.1.2